 Endeavour Silver (EXK) Received its Third Buy in a Row

-After Roth Capital and Noble Financial gave Endeavour Silver (NYSE: EXK) a Buy rating last month, the company received another Buy, this time from H.C.
-Wainwright.
-Analyst Heiko Ihle reiterated a Buy rating on Endeavour Silver today and set a price target of $3.00.
-The company’s shares closed last Monday at $2.12.
+After H.C.
+Wainwright and Roth Capital gave Endeavour Silver (NYSE: EXK) a Buy rating last month, the company received another Buy, this time from Noble Financial.
+Analyst Mark Reichman reiterated a Buy rating on Endeavour Silver yesterday and set a price target of $2.35.
+The company’s shares closed last Monday at $2.03.

-According to TipRanks.com, Ihle is a 2-star analyst with an average return of 0.3% and a 40.4% success rate.
-Ihle covers the Basic Materials sector, focusing on stocks such as Northern Dynasty Minerals, First Majestic Silver, and Golden Star Resources.
+According to TipRanks.com, Reichman has currently no stars on a ranking scale of 0-5 stars, with an average return of -8.4% and a 33.7% success rate.
+Reichman covers the Basic Materials sector, focusing on stocks such as Great Panther Silver, Sierra Metals, and Coeur Mining.

-Endeavour Silver has an analyst consensus of Moderate Buy, with a price target consensus of $2.50.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Endeavour Silver with a $2.47 average price target, which is a 22.3% upside from current levels.
+In a report issued on February 3, H.C.
+Wainwright also reiterated a Buy rating on the stock with a $3.00 price target.

 See today’s analyst top recommended stocks >>